oasis-tcs/openc2-jadn/outline.md

 3) Binary values are serialized using type-specific text representations if if specified with a serialization option (e.g., /x)

 When using JSON serialization:
 * 3.1.1.
-Instances of JADN types without serialization options MUST be serialized as:
+Instances of JADN types without serialization options defined in this section MUST be serialized as:

 | JADN Type | JSON Serialization Requirement |
 | :--- | :--- |